FrostyX/frostyx.github.io/_drafts/copr-docker-without-supervisord.md

 ## Running services from git

 Probably everyone has his own preferred way of testing changes.
 My workflow is described in the [previous blog post][my-personal-workflow].
-Here is its updated version.
+Here we can see its updated version.

 ### Frontend